rizwan-io/SQL-Mastery/04-Inserting-Updating-Deleting-Data/README.md

 ```

 ### Updating Multiple Rows
 Syntax for updating multiple rows is similar as above.
-Only thing is the WHERE condition needs to be more generic
+Only thing is the WHERE condition needs to be more generic.
+MySQL Workbench won't allow us to update multiple rows out of the box.
+To make MySQL allow you to update multiple rows.
+We untick the Safe update option in setting of SQL Workbench and reload the DB Connection.
 ```
 USE sql_invoicing;